sparrowsl/dotfiles/README.md

-# notes
+# Notes
-All my notes based on different things
+All my notes based on different things and technologies